 It is a relatively small site, and therefore a friendly community of gardeners.
 It lies on a south facing slope between the houses on Chipstead Valley Road and the Tattenham Corner railway line.
 The soil is a sandy loam on chalk so drainage is good but the soil is hungry.
 We can grow almost anything, provided the soil is kept moist and is frequently manured.
 All root vegetables do well and asparagus absolutely loves it.
 Most fruits do well apart from those that require acid, such as blueberries and whitecurrants.
 The aspect enables us to grow the more tender sun-loving plants such as vines, artichokes, aubergines and peppers but we are in a notorious frost pocket and can experience frosts into the first week in June!

-The site is managed by a committee consisting of three members elected at the Annual General Meeting:
+The site is managed by a committee consisting of five members elected at the Annual General Meeting:

 Treasurer: Ann Shore